-- 1. Select the amyloid study from the MCP screen and launch into the NeuroQ application. - 2.
-Click on the amyQ button and select the amyloid agent used for the study.
-The processing is automatic and will initiate once the agent is selected - 3.
-Once the processing is completed the amyloid analysis window will be displayed showing the patients results (Fig 1/Fig 2).
+- 2. Click on the Reformat Amyloid button and the processing will be automatically applied to the data. - 3.
+Once the processing is completed the amyloid analysis window will be displayed showing the patients results (Fig 1/Fig 2/Fig 3).

-PLEASE NOTE: The ratios of overall cortex to cerebellum is provided as a general index of the magnitude of cortical tracer retention only.
+PLEASE NOTE: The ratios of overall cortex to cerebellum is provided as a general index of the magnitude of cortical tracer retention only for all three amyloid tracers.
 There are no recognized or intended threshold values for drawing specific conclusions about an individual patient's diagnosis or prognosis.